Dr. Lena Hintze

 Following her studies of German Philology, Musicology and English Philology at the University of Cologne, Lena Hintze did her PhD in the field of contemporary German literature, receiving a doctoral scholarship by the Stiftung der Deutschen Wirtschaft.
 During her studies and her PhD project she has continuously worked for various cultural institutions, including the WDR Big Band Cologne, Goethe-Institut Wellington, Schauspiel Köln, Kunsthalle Düsseldorf and, most recently, the Literaturhaus Lettrétage.
 Since May 2020 she has been pursuing a postdoc project on trans-disciplinary literary events at EXC 2020 "Temporal Communities".

-Literary installations, visual presentations of texts, literary exhibitions, performances, and happenings in public spaces, the use of new media and technologies - the spectrum of transdisciplinary presentations showing literature beyond the traditional "glass of water" reading is broad.
-In these literary events the processes of production, presentation and reflection of the artwork often merge; at the same time the clear distinction from other genres of art blur and the audience is not presented with a final, definitive product but rather a fragile, changing performance.
-Challenging the idea of an original artwork and individual authorship, collaborative works and postmodern techniques such as sampling and covering are gaining relevance and set a fundamental reflection about the triad of author-/originatorship, work and recipient in motion, which in turn can bring about meaningful consequences relating to publication and dissemination practices.
-In complementary formats of literary research and cultural practice (i.e. an international festival showcasing trans-disciplinary presentations of literature), the project seeks to investigate the relation between process and product, author and interpreter, event and text.
+Literary installations, visual presentations of texts, literary exhibitions, performances, and happenings in public spaces, the use of new media and technologies – the spectrum of literary presentations that seek to go beyond the traditional "glass of water" reading is vast.
+In these literary events, the clear distinctions to other genres of art blur and processes of production, presentation, and reflection of the artwork often merge; the audience is not presented with a final, definitive product, but confronted rather with a fragile, changing performance.
+Challenging the idea of an original artwork and individual authorship, collaborative works and digital language techniques are gaining relevance, setting into motion a fundamental reflection on the triad of author/originatorship, work, and recipient, with meaningful consequences for publication and dissemination practices.
+In complementary formats of literary research and cultural practice the project seeks to investigate the relation between process and product, author and interpreter, event and text.